MuhammadRidha7/Shia/README.md

 Whoever has died, and is not under a bay'ah, has died a death of jahaliyah. \
 `Sunan Bayhaqi, vol 8, pages 156-157`

 Since Fatima never spoke to Abu Bakr again and said that she will complain to Allah about him, she couldn't have considered him as her Imam.
-So who was the Imam of Fatimah?
+So who was the Imam of Fatima?

 # Umar's attack on Fatima

-Abu Bakr commanded Umar to bring Ali to him in the worst way possible.
+Abu Bakr commanded Umar to bring Ali to him in the worst way possible. \
 `Ansab al Ashraf, vol 1, page 587`

 Ali and Zubayr were in the house of Fatima, and when the news of this reached Umar, he came and said: O daughter of The Messenger of Allah!
 The dearest person to us is your father, and after him, you.
 But, By Allah, this will not prevent me from commanding your house to be set on fire, if this gathering (Ali and Zubayr) is ever repeated.
 Fatima said: By Allah, he will do what he said. \